Hmong people: Vietnam

 The Hmong or Miao began to migrate to Tonkin (Northern Vietnam) in the 19th century, where they struggled to establish their community on the high mountains.
 They recognized the Tai-speaking overlords of valleys, who were vassals of the Vietnamese court in Hue.
-The Hue court of Tu Duc at the time was facing crisis after crisis, unable to retake control of Tonkin and the border regions.
-The Taiping rebellion and other Chinese rebels spilled over into Vietnam and had caused anarchy; the Hmong communities thrived on either sides of the Red River, harmonizing with other ethnic groups, and were largely ignored by all factions.
+The Hue court of Tu Duc at the time was facing multiple crises, unable to retake control of Tonkin and the border regions.
+The Taiping Rebellion and other Chinese rebels spilled over into Vietnam and had caused anarchy; the Hmong communities thrived on either sides of the Red River, harmonizing with other ethnic groups, and were largely ignored by all factions.

 During the colonization of 'Tonkin' (North Vietnam) between 1883 and 1954, a number of Hmong decided to join the Vietnamese Nationalists and Communists, while many Christianized Hmong sided with the French.
 After the Viet Minh victory, numerous pro-French Hmong had to fall back to Laos and South Vietnam.